- Training

-How Starbucks Does Training To Create An Unforgettable Customer Experience
+How a Starbucks Training Program Creates Unforgettable Customer Experiences

 A global brand with more than 28,000 stores in 76 countries, Starbucks serves more than 5 million customers a day an unforgettable experience, along with their lattes of course.
 From clever seasonal drinks to a cozy atmosphere with free wi-fi, it’s clear that the company has found the right formula to attract customers to their stores again and again.

-Starbucks’ seamless omnichannel efforts across social media, their mobile app, and within the stores themselves can be credited for much of their success building a massive and loyal customer base, but the real heroes will always be the company’s front-line employees — exceptionally well-trained baristas, or “partners,” who embody the Starbucks culture and make each of those customer experiences personal and memorable.
+Starbucks’ seamless omnichannel efforts across social media, their mobile app, and within the stores themselves can be credited with much of their success building a massive and loyal customer base.
+But the real heroes will always be the company’s front-line employees—exceptionally well-trained baristas, or “partners,” who embody the Starbucks culture and make each of those customer experiences personal and memorable.

 A master of arming its partners with the training and knowledge they need to not only prepare any drink order a customer can dream up (there are more than 87,000 possible drink combinations) but also how to respond positively in difficult situations, Starbucks invests heavily in training its front-line employees to create exceptional experiences that embody the corporate culture, even going as far to close all of its stores to train employees.